AtomicNoggin/keynavagable/README.md

 ### Element.prototype.tabNext

 Set the element to move focus to when the `Tab` key is pressed.
-Value can either be an element or a string representing the id of an element.
+Value can either be an Element, a function, or a string representing the id of an element.
 Will alternately read the id value set in a `tab-next` attribute.

+If tabNext is set to a function, it must either return an element or null.
+If null is returned, the default tab order will occur.

 ### Element.prototype.tabPrevious

 Set the element to move focus to when the `Shift Tab` keys are pressed.
-Value can either be an element or a string representing the id of an element.
+Value can either be an Element, a function, or a string representing the id of an element.
 Will alternately read the id value set in a `tab-previous` attribute.

+If tabPrevious is set to a function, it must either return an Element or null.
+If null is returned, the default tab order will occur.

 ## Methods